Shahada: In architecture and art

+Shahada written in the style of a Mamluk tughra on the bottom right and in mirror image on bottom left.

 The Shahada appears as an architectural element in Islamic buildings around the world, such as those in Jerusalem, Cairo, and Istanbul.

 Late-medieval and Renaissance European art displays a fascination with Middle Eastern motifs in general and the Arabic script in particular, as indicated by its use, without concern for its content, in painting, architecture and book illustrations.